Note: Fifty Shades Darker is a sexually explicit book. Please be aware of that before purchase

 As I was reading it, I appreciated the pain both exhibited while they were apart.
 They were in love and found the person that moved them and ‘completed them’.
 After thinking about it later, I realized that this is the same type of emotional devastation that was written about in Twilight when Bella and Edward were apart.
 (Fifty Shades was original inspired by the Twilight series.)

-One of the story lines of this book is that Ana as the submissive is in control (she is not really a submissive, which is where a lot of conflict comes).
+One of the storylines of this book is that Ana as the submissive is in control (she is not really a submissive, which is where a lot of conflicts comes).
 What Ana agrees to or does not agree to defines what is done.
 And while I am not advocating a BDSM relationship, that is real in other relationships as well.
 A spouse that does not want to do something often controls whether it is done.
-That is true in marriage of things like sex or how often to visit in-laws.
+That is true in a marriage of things like sex or how often to visit in-laws.

 Another thread of the story is Christian Grey’s redemption.
 His mother died when he was 4.
 He was abused and neglected by her and the people around her.
 Even though he was adopted into a loving home, his sense of self was shattered.
-He was then brought into a six year relationship by a friend of his mother’s (Ana refers to her as Mrs Robinson) starting at age 15.
-Ana views this as sexual abuse.
+He was then brought into a six year relationship by a friend of his mother’s (Ana refers to her as Mrs. Robinson) starting at age 15.
+Ana views this as sexual abuse (and I think the book as a whole rightly does as well).
 And it was from this relationship that Christian learns about BDSM (he was her submissive).
-Christian views his relationship with Mrs Robinson as redemptive as well.
-Christian was a violent and rebellious teen and Mrs Robinson focused him and turned his attention toward his work which made him billions of dollars.
-The book is clearly showing that Mrs Robinson’s redemption came at the price of Christian’s mental health.
-Ana’s redemption of him is continually shown to be life giving and healthy.
+Christian views his relationship with Mrs. Robinson as redemptive as well.
+Christian was a violent and rebellious teen and Mrs. Robinson focused him and turned his attention toward his work which made him billions of dollars.
+The book is clearly showing that Mrs. Robinson’s redemption came at the price of Christian’s mental health.
+Ana’s redemption for him is continually shown to be life-giving and healthy.

 The main thread of the book is whether Ana and Christian can be together.
 Commitment within difficulty is what they have to work through.
-Ana’s mother has been married four times (first husband died, second husband is the one Ana consideres her father, third husband was a very bad marriage and four marriage is current and good.)
-The last time Ana was confronted with a difficulty, Ana ran.
+Ana’s mother has been married four times (the first husband died, the second husband is the one Ana considers her father, the third husband was a very bad marriage and four marriage is current and good.)
+The last time Ana was confronted with difficulty, Ana ran.